Find everything you need to know about setting up your utilities, including electricity, gas/propane, television,

 Telecommunicationskeyboard_arrow_right

 Cayman’s sophisticated tourism and financial industries have ensured that telecommunications are as advanced as those you would find in any developed country.
-There are plenty of options for mobile and residential phone services, and high speed internet connections, both via fixed lines and through mobile data, are available across all three islands.
+Options for mobile and residential phone services and high-speed internet connections (via fixed lines and through mobile data) are available across all three islands.

 Telephone Services

-Learn about residential telephone providers in the Cayman Islands with information on different providers and installation times for fixed lines.
+Learn about residential telephone providers in the Cayman Islands with information on different providers, as well as local and long-distance services.

 Mobile Phone Services

-Learn about prepaid and postpaid mobile plans in the Cayman Islands including information on cell phone coverage and mobile data speeds.
+Learn about prepaid and postpaid mobile plans in the Cayman Islands, including information on mobile phone coverage and data speeds.

 Internetkeyboard_arrow_right

 Logic, FLOW, Digicel and C3 all offer home-based internet plans with unlimited usage.
-Generally the upload speeds offered by all four providers are very high.
-The higher the upload speed, the better the performance for playing data consumption online games and streaming online content.
+Generally, the download speeds offered by all four providers are very high.
+The higher the download speed, the better the performance for downloading data, playing games online and streaming content.

 Television in Caymankeyboard_arrow_right